 - The claim will be rejected if we can demonstrate that the council acted responsibly.

 - The claim will be accepted and subject to appropriate documentary evidence a settlement will be negotiated with you.
+Any offer made for damage to property will be on an indemnity basis rather than a new for old basis.
+This means that deductions may be made to reflect the age and condition of the damaged item.

 - It may be that someone else responsible for the incident or the location where it happened.
 If this is the case your complaint will be against them, not us.
 We will try to provide their contact details to assist you.